 One of the best ways to make chicken breasts more interesting is to butterfly them and wrap them around flavorful fillings.
 In this queso fundido–inspired recipe that means a mixture of chorizo, jalapeño, and onion (plus a rich cheese sauce on top).
 Want some more ideas?
 Check out our variations stuffed with andouille and rice, fig and manchego, and mushroom duxelles.

-Chicken cordon bleu is a relic of another culinary era, but here we give it new life as a party-friendly appetizer.
+Chicken cordon bleu is a relic of another culinary era, but here we give it new life as a delicious appetizer.
 Like the classic, this dip is made with chicken, Swiss cheese, and ham—the less traditional addition of cream cheese makes it more, well, dippable.
 Don't be tempted to open the slow cooker early or else you risk drying out the chicken.

 If you love Peruvian-style grilled chicken but all you've got is a package of chicken breasts, this is the sandwich for you.
 The breasts spend a little time in a flavorful marinade that includes a bunch of zippy garlic, earthy cumin, smoky paprika, and good grind of black pepper and then get thrown on the grill.
 When they're done, they get stuffed in a bun with crisp lettuce, creamy avocado, and a healthy smear of that green sauce that everyone loves so much.

 While we'd normally use thigh meat for fried chicken, Chick-Fil-A makes their iconic sandwiches with breasts.
 The meat comes out of the fryer remarkably moist because it's brined for a full six hours, which makes it almost disconcertingly juicy.
-After the brine the chicken is ready to bread, fry, and serve on a buttered bun with pickle slices.
+After the brine, the chicken is ready to bread, fry, and serve on a buttered bun with pickle slices.

 Chicken Parmesan is an Italian-American dish, but we give it a distinctly Southern touch by soaking the meat in a buttermilk brine.
 We coat the chicken in a mixture of homemade breadcrumbs and Parmesan cheese before frying and finish with mozzarella, more Parm, and tomato sauce.